khakhalin/Ca-Imaging-and-Model-2018/Documentation/Description_data.md

 First 14 experiments are stage 46; the reast are stage 49.

-### Experiments used in figures
+## Which experiments are used in which figures:

 * Figure 1: visual field: from an early multisensory experiment 140128 (stage 49) that wasn't included in analysis
 * Figure 1 signals: 140722 - stage 49
 * Figure 2 selectivity map, selectivity correlations: 140718b
+* Figure 3: PCA field, correlation matrix, modularity plot, ensemble field: 140709 - stage 49
 * Figure 3 components: not sure, but not 140709
-* Figure 3: PCA field, correlation matrix, modularity plot, ensemble field: 140709 - stage 49.
 * FIgure 4 Corr, TE, and W matrices: 140722 - stage 49
 * Figure 4 connectivity graph: not sure